mrengy/vanguard-history/README.md

 You'll need to [install SASS](https://sass-lang.com/install/) if you don't have it already.

+Until you run SASS, the CSS will not be compiled and the site won't be styled correctly.
+Also you'll need to run SASS to capture any changes you make to styling.

 In the command line prompt (here's <a href="#command-line">how to open it</a>), run the following:

 ```sh